Boards, commissions and committees

 - hear and decide appeals on City matters.

-BCCs can include citizens, Council members, and/or City staff.
+The City of Calgary supports diverse representation on BCCs.
+Board member can be public members, Council members, and/or City staff.
 Most of the positions are unpaid.
 Some positions offer a small payment.
-The City of Calgary supports diverse representation on BCCs.

 Your passion needs a seat at the table!
 Gain a rewarding experience on a board, commission, or committee by: